Frequently asked questions about

 Minnesota also has a list of comprehensive guidelines that apply to short-term policies.
 Short-term health plans in Minnesota cannot cover pre-existing conditions, but must also be available immediately without underwriting, and cannot use gender rating to determine premium costs.

 Short-term health insurance in Minnesota can be purchased by residents who can meet the underwriting guidelines set out by insurers.
-This generally means being under 65 years old (some insurers put the age at 64) and in fairly good health.
+This generally means being under 65 years old and in fairly good health.

-Short-term health plans in Minnesota include blanket exclusions for pre-existing conditions, so these types of plans are not adequate for someone who needs medical care for ongoing or pre-existing conditions.
-And short-term plans are not required to cover essential health benefits, so these plans will often exclude things like maternity care, prescription drugs, and mental health care.
+Short-term health plans generally include blanket exclusions for pre-existing conditions, so these types of plans are not adequate for someone who needs medical care for ongoing or pre-existing conditions.
+And short-term plans are not required to cover essential health benefits, so these plans will often exclude things like maternity care, outpatient prescription drugs, and mental health care.

-If you’re in Minnesota and need health insurance, your first step should be to see whether you’re eligible for a special enrollment period that would allow you to enroll in an ACA-compliant individual major medical plan through MNsure (the state-run health insurance exchange in Minnesota).
-A variety of qualifying life events can trigger a special enrollment period.
+If you’re in Minnesota and need health insurance, your first step should be to see whether you’re eligible to enroll in an ACA-compliant individual major medical plan through MNsure (the state-run health insurance exchange in Minnesota).
+ACA-compliant plans are available during open enrollment (November 1 through January 15 in Minnesota), and also during special enrollment periods triggered by qualifying life events.

 The plans available through MNsure are purchased on a month-to-month basis, so you can enroll in a plan even if you only need coverage for a few months before another policy takes effect.
 And if your household income makes you eligible for a premium subsidy, your monthly premium costs will be much more affordable than they would otherwise be, and might even be lower than the cost of a short-term health plan.